FAIR Local Search Guide

 • Use a hybrid path when a New Orleans appraiser can document physical condition and a remote or regional specialist can support category-specific value analysis.

-• Confirm USPAP familiarity, independence, intended-use language, and written report format for IRS, legal, estate, insurance, or loan files.
+• Confirm independence, intended-use language, and written report format for IRS, legal, estate, insurance, or loan files.

 Run fee transparency checks before outreach